 To see this in action, take a look at the Core/ContextAttributeValues block.
 That block can load attribute values for an entity as seen here:

-For example, in the above code you see the entity string (perhaps “Rock.CRM.Person”) is passed to the GetCurrentContext and if a valid context was provided for the page (such as ?context=< context_key> where <context_key> is an encoded key for a particular person), then the model for that particular person will be returned and the attributes instance values for that person will be added to the page.
+For example, in the above code you see the entity string (perhaps “Rock.CRM.Person”) is passed to the GetCurrentContext() and if a valid context was provided for the page (such as ?context=< context_key> where <context_key> is an encoded key for a particular person), then the model for that particular person will be returned and the attributes instance values for that person will be added to the page.

 Context Key